kevnk/kevnk.github.io/_posts/2015-03-12-quick-steps-to-setup-laravel-5-on-yosemite.md

 ```

 1. Add to `databases:` your project's database: `- myproject`
-3. Copy the `ip:` up top on this file for the Sequal Pro step
+3. Copy the `ip:` up top on this file for the Sequel Pro step

 ### 2. Configure Database Credentials